-A number of both the Industrial and Retail Properties are located in areas that are known to be subject to earthquake activity, including in California, where 27 Industrial Properties aggregating 10.4 million rentable square feet (including six Pending Acquisition Properties aggregating 1.2 million rentable square feet), and 11 Retail Properties, aggregating 1.8 million rentable square feet, are located.
+A number of both the Industrial and Retail Properties are located in areas that are known to be subject to earthquake activity, including in California where 27 Industrial Properties aggregating 10.4 million rentable square feet (including six Pending Acquisition Properties aggregating 1.2 million rentable square feet) representing 23.8% of the Properties based on aggregate square footage, and 11 Retail Properties, aggregating 1.8 million rentable square feet representing 4.2% of the Properties based on aggregate square footage, are located.
 The Company carries replacement cost earthquake insurance on all of its Properties located in areas historically subject to seismic activity, subject to coverage limitations and deductibles which the Company believes are commercially reasonable.
 Such insurance coverage also applies to the properties managed by the Investment Management Subsidiary, with a single aggregate policy limit and deductible applicable to such properties and the Company's properties.
 Through an annual analysis prepared by outside consultants, the Company evaluates its earthquake insurance coverage in light of current industry practice and determines the appropriate amount of earthquake insurance to carry.
 No assurance can be given, however, that material losses in excess of insurance proceeds will not occur or that such insurance will continue to be available at commercially reasonable rates.